Prepare First Certificate Online – B2 First: FCE

 Part 2 – 10 questions - 10 marks

 Part 3 – 5 questions - 5 marks

 Part 4 – 7 questions - 7 marks

 The Listening section consists of 4 parts.
-Some test your general understanding of conversations/speeches/presentations etc. while others test your ability to find specific information.
-To learn more about this section of the exam and for tips and techniques for passing the Listening paper, see our Listening FCE webpage or check out my B2 First Listening video course currently at 67% off
+Some test your general understanding of conversations, speeches, presentations etc. while others test your ability to find specific information.
+To learn more about this section of the exam and for tips and techniques for passing the Listening paper, see my Listening FCE webpage or check out my B2 First Listening video course currently at 90% off

 The Writing section of the exam has 2 parts.
 The first part is a 140-190 word essay.
 The structure of the essay is key in passing this section of the exam.
 In the second part, you have 3 options from either: an article, a review, a report, an email, and you have to write 140-190 words about one of these.
 The writing marks are awarded on 4 criteria for both parts.
 It is very important to understand how examiners mark your writings, so check out this video to understand these criteria better:

-You need to show competence in all of the above areas in order to pass the exam.
-We offer a 12 lesson B2 First (FCE) Writing video course currently at a 67% discount to help you with tips and techniques for every section of the writing paper.
+You need to show competence in every different writing style in order to pass the exam.
+We offer a 12 lesson B2 First (FCE) Writing video course currently at a 90% discount to help you with tips and techniques for every section of the writing paper.

 Prepare First Certificate Online - Before The Exam - Resources & Strategy